Your Practice Website Converts at 1.8%. Here's What's Missing.

 Five elements, in order of impact:

-Why do small business landing pages underperform so consistently?
+Why do practice websites underperform so consistently?

 Key takeaways

-- The gap between 1.8% and 3.5% conversion at 500 monthly visitors is $30,000-$60,000 in annual pipeline — from the same traffic, same ad spend, and same service.
+- The gap between 1.8% and 3.5% conversion at 500 monthly visitors is $30,000-$60,000 in annual pipeline — from the same traffic, same ad spend, and same services.
 Most of that gap comes from five fixable elements.

 - Each additional form field beyond email and phone reduces conversion by ~5%.
 Collect what you need to start a conversation.
 Collect everything else during the conversation.